Alodia: Languages

 While Alodia was polyethnic, and hence polylingual, it was essentially a Nubian state whose majority spoke a Nubian language.
 Based on a few inscriptions found in Alodian territory it has been suggested that the Alodians spoke a dialect distinct from Old Nobiin of northern Nubia, dubbed as Alwan-Nubian.
 This assumption rests primarily on the script used in these inscriptions, which, while also being based on the Greek alphabet, differs from that employed in Makuria by making no use of Coptic diacritics and instead having special characters based on Meroitic hieroglyphs.
 However, ultimately the classification of this language and its relationship to Old Nobiin has yet to be specified.

-In the 1830s it was said a Nubian language was still being spoken as far south as Berber near the junction of the Nile and the Atbara.
-It was supposedly similar to Kenzi but with many differences.
+It appears to have become extinct by the 19th century, when it had been replaced by Arabic.
+A few 19th century travellers reported that Dongolawi or a closely related dialect was still spoken as far south as the 5th cataract, if not Shendi.

 Although Greek, a prestigious sacral language, was used, it does not appear to have been spoken.
 An example of the use of Greek in Alodia is the tombstone of King David from Soba, where it is written with quite correct grammar.
 Al-Aswani noted that books were written in Greek and then translated into Nubian.
 The Christian liturgy was also in Greek.
 Coptic was probably used to communicate with the Patriarch of Alexandria, but written Coptic remains are very sparse.

 Apart from Nubian, a multitude of languages were spoken throughout the kingdom.
 In the Nuba mountains several Kordofanian languages occurred together with Hill Nubian dialects.
 Upstream along the Blue Nile Eastern Sudanic languages like Berta or Gumuz were spoken.
 In the eastern territories lived the Beja, who spoke their own Cushitic language, as did the Semitic Arabs and the Tigre.

 Church architecture

-The existence of 400 churches has been recorded throughout the kingdom; most have yet to be located.
-Only seven have been identified so far, given the simple names of church "A", "B", "C", "E", the "Mound C" church in Soba, the church in Saqadi and the temple-church in Musawwarat as-Sufra.
-A hypothetical church was recently discovered in Abu Erteila in the western Butana.
-Churches "A"–"C" as well as the "Mound C" church were basilicas comparable to the largest Makurian churches.
-The Saqadi church was an insertion into a pre-existing structure.
-Church "E" and the church of Musawwarat es-Sufra were "normal" churches.
-Thus, the known Alodian houses of worship can be categorized into three classes.
+Most of the 400 churches reportedly existing throughout Alodia have yet to be located.
+Only seven have been identified so far, of which are five in Soba, one in Saqadi and one in Musawwarat es-Sufra.
+19th century sources noted ruined churches in Tuti Island, Burri, Wad Medani and Sennar, while in recent years archaeologists identified potential churches in Soba, Hamadab and Abu Erteila near Meroe as well as Hosh el-Kab near Omdurman.
+The seven Alodian churches have been categorized into three classes: large basilicas, "normal" churches and insertions into pre-existing structures.
+While Nubian church architecture was greatly influenced by that of Egypt, Syria and Armenia the relations between the church architecture of Makuria and Alodia remain uncertain.
+What seems clear is that Alodian churches lacked eastern entrances and tribunes, features characteristic for churches in northern Nubia.
+Furthermore, Alodian churches used more wood.
+Similarities with medieval Ethiopian church architecture are harder to find, only a few details matching.